CSCfi/csc-user-guide/docs/computing/running/lustre.md

 * Increase striping count for parallel access, especially on large files:
-    * The striping factor should be a factor of a number of processes performing parallel I/O
+    * The striping factor should be a factor of the number of used processes performing parallel I/O
     * A rule of thumb is to use as striping the square root of the file size in GB.
 If the file is 90 GB, the square root is 9.5, so use at least 9 OSTs.
     * If you use, for example, 16 MPI processes for parallel I/O, the number of the used OSTs should be less or equal to 16.